TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedvssretryableerror.md

 - To resolve this issue, ensure there is no other application (3rd party backup) using the VSS service and retry the operation after sometime <br>
 - If issue still persists, restart the VSS service and try again
 - To restart VSS (Volume Shadow Copy) service<br>
-- Navigate to Services.msc and restart 'Volume Shadow Copy service'
+- Navigate to Services.msc and restart 'Volume Shadow Copy service'<br>(or)

-(or)
 - From an elevated command prompt, run

   * ```net stop VSS```